Dezocine

 Dezocine, sold under the brand name Dalgan, is an atypical opioid analgesic which is used in the treatment of pain.
 It is used by intravenous infusion and intramuscular injection.

 Dezocine is an opioid receptor modulator, acting as a partial agonist of the μ- and κ-opioid receptors.
 It is a biased agonist of the μ-opioid receptor.
 The drug has a similar profile of effects to related opioids acting at the μ-opioid receptor, including analgesia and euphoria.
 Unlike other opioids acting at the κ-opioid receptor however, dezocine does not produce side effects such as dysphoria or hallucinations at any therapeutically used dose.

 Dezocine was first synthesized in 1970.
 It was introduced for medical use in the United States in 1986 but was not marketed in other countries.
 Dezocine was discontinued in the United States in 2011 with no official reason given.
 However, it has become one of the most widely used analgesics in China.
 In light of the opioid epidemic, dezocine has seen a resurgence in use and interest.

 Medical uses

 Dezocine is generally administered intravenously (as Dalgan) to relieve post-operative pain in patients.
 It can also be administered in intramuscular doses, and is given once rather than continuously.
 It is often administered in post-operative laparoscopy patients as an alternative to fentanyl.
 Dezocine has potent analgesic effects, and comparable or greater pain-relieving ability than morphine, codeine, and pethidine (meperidine).
-It is a more effective analgesic than pentazocine, but causes relatively more respiratory depression than pentazocine.
+It is a more effective analgesic than pentazocine, but causes relatively more respiratory depression.
 Dezocine is a useful drug for the treatment of pain, but side effects such as dizziness limit its clinical application, and it can produce opioid withdrawal syndrome in patients already dependent on other opioids.
 Because of its high efficacy, dezocine is often administered at a base dose of 0.1 mg/kg.
 Respiratory depression, a side effect of dezocine, reaches a ceiling at 0.3 to 0.4 mg/kg.